hopinc/json-methods/README.md

 ## Basic Example

-For something a little bit more in depth, but still simple, checkout [/examples/basic.ts](/examples/basic.ts)
+For something a little bit more in depth, but still simple, check out [/examples/basic.ts](/examples/basic.ts)

 ```ts
 import {create} from '@onehop/json-methods';